Why should I hire an interior designer?

 The Council for Interior Design Qualification states that Interior Design is “the art and science of understanding people’s behavior to create functional spaces within a building.”
 Decoration, on the other hand, is “the furnishing or adorning of a space with fashionable or beautiful things.”
 While Interior Designers may assist in the decoration of a space, a Decorator will not design.

-Whether you need a whole house redesign, a small bathroom remodel, or paint and furniture suggestions for your office building, Rebecca Ward Design is flexible to meet your needs.
+Whether you need a whole house redesign, a bathroom remodel, or paint and furniture suggestions for your living room, Rebecca Ward Design is flexible to meet your needs.

-Yes, if desired, referrals from past clients and other professionals are available.
+Yes, if desired, references from past clients and other professionals are available.